JocysCom/UMQF/MORA/analysis/bible/entities/jesus-actions.md

 ## Case: 21.
 Jesus - healing - Ten Lepers

 ### 1 Ten Lepers - healed

+Context: Jesus healed ten lepers as they went to show themselves to the priests.

 - ΔOS = +0.80 (Restored health and social status)
 - VSA = 0.58